sanctum32/QWoWSpellWork/README.md

 QSpellwork is a basic crossplatform tool to show basic information about "World of Warcraft" game spells (originally is inspired by https://github.com/trinitycore/spellwork).
 The tool is written in C++ and uses Qt UI framework.

-Currently, the tool supports only 4.3.4 (build 15595) data (tested with enGB client)
+Currently, the tool supports only 4.3.4 (build 15595) data (tested with enGB client).

+NOTING: tool is not in alpha or beta stage.
+Tool development currently is at design/creation stage.

 ## Features:
 * Cross platform.
 Runs in Windows and Linux system natively